| Hopefully in the future some might look back and say 'Why was everyone wearing a mask at the 2020 Alumni Tournament of Champions?'

 class was pinned.
 The advanced flat had the honor of being the second

+class of the day in which the ribbon winners were revealed.
 Because 21 riders competed in the division the class was split into

 two sections.
 Judge Patti Zumbrun, a former IHSA head coach at Goucher